-Unique Places to Propose in the Adirondacks
+Ready to Pop the Question?
+Check Out Unique Places to Propose in the Adirondacks

 This couple got engaged at Gore Mountain.
 He surprised her with a private and romantic lunch for two...and a ring!

-Where to Propose in the Adirondacks
+Special Places to Propose in the Adirondacks

 Adirondack Fire Towers - The Adirondack Fire Towers make great hikes and are excellent places to propose to your outdoorsy sweetheart!
-With incredible views and the firetower to provide a little something interesting for your photos, you and your partner will love an Adirondack Fire Tower proposal hike!
+With incredible views and the firetower to provide a little something interesting for your photos, you and your partner will love an Adirondack Fire Tower proposal hike.

 Gore Mountain - In the winter, there's no better place to propose than Gore Mountain.
 Surrounded by stunning winterscapes as far as the eye can see, you and your partner will never forget getting engaged at the top of the mountain and then skiing together down to the lodge to celebrate.
-In the summer and fall, you can even take a scenic skyride in a gondola and propose with the all splendor of the Adirondack mountains displayed before you at Gore!
+In the summer and fall, you can even take a scenic skyride in a gondola and propose with all the splendor of the Adirondack mountains displayed before you at Gore.

 High Falls Gorge - There are plenty of waterfalls in the Adirondacks, but none are quite as breathtaking as High Falls Gorge.
 With sturdy bridges and manicured paths, High Falls Gorge is a 30 minute walk with FOUR waterfalls.
 That's right.
-Four waterfalls in a mere thirty minutes.
+Four waterfalls in a mere 30 minutes.
 After you propose at one of the gorgeous waterfalls, you can celebrate together at the River View Cafe.

 Hot Air Balloon Rides - Hot air ballooning is very popular in and around the Adirondacks.
 Every year hundreds of balloons are launched together at the annual Adirondack Balloon Festival in September, but you don't need to wait for September to schedule a romantic hot air balloon ride and proposal!
 See Lake George and the Adirondacks like you've never seen them before, and propose while you're floating gracefully above your favorite landmarks.